 Treatment is to remove the exposure, although silicosis may progress despite removal from the dust environment.

 In acute silicosis particularly, the clinical course is usually progressive and ends in death due to cor pulmonale and respiratory failure therapy with corticosteroids

-Carcinoma and tuberculosis are potential serious complications of silicosis.
+Carcinoma and tuberculosis are potentially serious complications of silicosis.

-- Other pneumoconioses which may have a similar radiographic appearance:
+- other pneumoconioses that may have a similar radiographic appearance

 - 1. Chong S, Lee KS, Chung MJ et-al. Pneumoconiosis: comparison of imaging and pathologic findings.
 Radiographics.
 26 (1): 59-77. doi:10.1148/rg.261055070 - Pubmed citation

 - 2. Bergin CJ, Müller NL, Vedal S et-al. CT in silicosis: correlation with plain films and pulmonary function tests.
 AJR Am J Roentgenol.
 1986;146 (3): 477-83.
 AJR Am J Roentgenol (abstract) - Pubmed citation

 - 3. Bégin R, Bergeron D, Samson L et-al. CT assessment of silicosis in exposed workers.
 AJR Am J Roentgenol.
 1987;148 (3): 509-14.
 AJR Am J Roentgenol (abstract) - Pubmed citation